For recent, current, and future law studentsFor law students

 01

-Bar character and fitness investigators actively search social media, data brokers, and public records.
-Wipe scans the same 100+ sources they do — so you know before they do.
+Bar character and fitness investigators search social media and public records.
+Wipe scans 100+ sources, including data broker sites, so you can know and control your online presence in advance.

 02

-Someone with your exact name has a criminal record or public controversy.
-Bar examiners may flag it.
-Wipe detects these confusion cases so you can proactively explain them in your application.
+Someone with a name like yours may have a criminal record or public controversy.
+Bar examiners reviewing your name could surface those results.
+Wipe surfaces possible collisions so you can review them and proactively explain anything relevant in your application.

 03